Lasulux/polar-parser/README.md

 4. **Data Quality Cleaning**: Any heart rate readings of zero (which indicate sensor errors or no contact) are removed to ensure accurate statistics.

-5. **Statistical Calculations**: The system calculates useful summary statistics:
+5. **Statistical Calculations**: The system calculates comprehensive summary statistics:
-   - **Overall statistics**: Your average, median, minimum, and maximum heart rate across all the data
+   - **Overall statistics**: Your average, median, minimum, maximum, and standard deviation of heart rate across all the data
-   - **Daily statistics**: The same statistics calculated separately for each day
+   - **Daily statistics**: The same statistics calculated separately for each day, plus daily heart rate count and range

+6. **Data Quality Assessment**: Advanced data coverage indicators are added:
+   - **Hours covered per day**: How many different hours of the day have heart rate measurements
-   - **Daily patterns**: Identifies what time of day your highest heart rate typically occurs
+   - **Coverage percentage**: What percentage of each day (0-100%) has heart rate data
+   - **First and last reading times**: When heart rate monitoring started and ended each day
+   - **Daily quality rating**: Automatic classification as "poor" (<50% coverage), "fair" (50-80%), or "good" (>80%)

-6. **Enhanced Information**: Additional helpful details are added:
+7. **Enhanced Information**: Additional helpful details are added:
-   - Heart rate range (difference between your highest and lowest readings each day)
+   - **Heart rate range**: Difference between your highest and lowest readings each day
-   - The exact time when your peak heart rate occurred each day
+   - **Peak timing**: The exact time when your maximum heart rate occurred each day
-   - How many heart rate measurements were recorded each day
+   - **Measurement count**: How many heart rate readings were recorded each day

 ##### activity_summary_table